The Power Of 18

 We use Kelp in our “Liqui-Dirt " formula as a great source of vitamins and trace elements.
 We test our “Raw Organic Kelp” in small batches to preserve quality and standards.

 Kelp Meal is a generous supply of organic solids, which adds to the mix of vitamins (we only list a few above).
-Kelp gives us even more with important growth hormones, cytokinins, auxins, and gliberillins.
-It also contains amino acids, enzymes and simple and complex carbohydrates.
+"Kelp" gives us even more with important growth It also contains amino acids, enzymes and simple and complex carbohydrates.

 Our ocean is the most natural nutrient rich area on Earth given that all nutrients make there way back into the ocean.
 Seaweed acts like a sponge and absorbs these micronutrients.
 For this reason, seaweed is considered one of the best fertilizers for plants.
 The macro-nutrients cannot be absorbed without the micronutrients, but all of these must be broken down to enter your plants thus the reason why we use our fermentation process so that we can unlock the kelp's hidden supplements for your garden and planted areas.